 Mark is an AV-rated attorney by Martindale-Hubbell®.
-He has been recognized repeatedly by Best Attorneys in Nevada, as Mountain States Super Lawyer, as Nevada’s Legal Elite by Nevada Business Magazine, and Best of the Bar by Las Vegas Business Press.
+He has been recognized repeatedly by Best Lawyers in Nevada, including Lawyer of the Year in its 2021 edition, as Mountain States Super Lawyer, as Nevada’s Legal Elite by Nevada Business Magazine, and Best of the Bar by Las Vegas Business Press.
 Mark received his J.D., magna cum laude, from Brigham Young University, where he earned the high academic distinction of the Order of the Coif and served as Lead-Articles Editor of the Law Review.
 Following law school, Mark clerked for the Honorable Kenneth F. Ripple of the United States Seventh Circuit Court of Appeals located in Chicago.
 After his clerkship, Mark practiced for the national law firm of Kirkland & Ellis in both Chicago and Los Angeles.

 Most importantly, Mark enjoys spending time with his wife, Cary, their six children, and eight grandchildren.
 Despite a very busy schedule, he stays involved in his children and grandchildren’s lives.
 Mark is an avid runner, reader, and writer.
 He also enjoys serving in his church and participating in political life.